shadeofpurple79/flickers-smarticles/README.md

 - Select **New** in the top-right corner of your Heroku Dashboard, and select **Create new app** from the dropdown menu.
 - Your app name must be unique, and then choose a region closest to you (EU or USA), and finally, select **Create App**.
 - From the new app **Settings**, click **Reveal Config Vars**, and set the value of KEY to `PORT`, and the value to `8000` then select *add*.
-- If using any confidential credentials, such as CREDS.JSON, then these should be pasted in the Config Variables as well.
 - Further down, to support dependencies, select **Add Buildpack**.
 - The order of the buildpacks is important, select `Python` first, then `Node.js` second. (if they are not in this order, you can drag them to rearrange them)